-Helmet is an extremely influential Noise Rock / Post-Hardcore band from New York City formed in 1989.
+Helmet is an extremely influential Alternative Metal band from New York City formed in 1989.
 They consisted of Page Hamilton on lead guitar and vocals, Henry Bogdan on bass, Peter Mengede on Rhythm Guitar and John Stanier on drums.
-They broke up in 1998 but have reformed in 2004 and released two albums Monochrome in 2006 and Seeing Eye Dog in 2010
+Their sound, which blended Heavy Metal with Noise Rock and Post-Hardcore, was hugely influential on the metal scene in the Nineties.
+They broke up in 1998 but have reformed in 2004.

 - Noise Rock: Much more heavy though.

 - Perishing Alt-Rock Voice: When he's not shouting, Page's singing is quite subdued.